pamosima/LTROPS-2341_Lab-Guide/General Information/README.md

 | Site 15 | 21  | 172.21.15.0/24 |

 ### Networking Site Verification

-Your personal site (pod) featuring a router and a switch and is running in Cisco Modeling Labs (CML).
-The controllers (vManage & Catalyst Center) are shared across five simulated sites.

-#### Before You Begin:

 Ensure a smooth start to your mission by checking the status of your router and switch.
 Follow these steps: